 As much as dogs can be like their owners, they’ll never think of a walk the way we do.
 Try shifting your thinking from rushing for a purpose, travelling from A to B or for undertaking a defined unit of ‘exercise’ to taking your dog for a casual stroll.
 This will allow your puppy to be just who and what they are: dogs.
 You might just find the casual pace and direction is a pleasant change for yourself too.

 Your dog’s going to get excited right when they leave home, and why wouldn’t they, adventure is calling!
 But if they get a little over-excited, try the tips above to settle them into the walk.
 If either you or your best friend is becoming stressed, or if communication isn’t flowing between you to ensure you’re both in a relaxed, casual state, then don’t be disappointed to bring the walk to an end.
-There’s nothing worse than allowing stress (which can build to become full-blown anxiety!) to lessen the close relationship you have with your dog.
+There’s nothing worse than allowing stress or anxiety to come in between your special relationship – and there’s always tomorrow to look forward to.

 You wouldn’t go for a long run, pump yourself up and then immediately keep going about your day afterwards without a little rest first.
 The same goes for your pup.
 Being full of the recent smells, sounds, sights, and often tastes, of the outside world, means their (and your) brain needs some time to process.

 So make sure your best friend doesn’t return to a loud, busy, distracting and mega-active environment.
 Instead, a quiet space and predictable circumstances can help settle and comfort our pup.
 Having their favourite blanket, bed or a long-lasting chews treat can contribute to the soothing effect

 Remember that a walk is often the highlight of your best friend’s day – especially if you’ve been busy or away.
 Using the steps above you can better walk in sync and take the pressure off.

 It’ll turn walking your furry friend from a daily chore, into something you enjoy together.